JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD03_DEMO.md

 19. When you have finished, close Visual Studio and leave Internet Explorer open for the next demonstration.
 You will use the **Temperatures** collection in the next demonstration.

-## Lesson 3: Creating and Using Stored Procedures
+## Lesson 3: Using Triggers to Maintain Data Integrity

 ### Demo 3: Using Triggers to Verify Data Integrity